 Suffice it to look at voting turn-outs in various countries: if maximums are around 50 to 60%, something important is being said.
 When one looks at the literature read by 20 to 30-years old, it is clear that it has very little to do with human rights issues, collective rights, international criminal responsibility, and so on.

-Therefore, this (recognition of the right to know, ndr) is an important step forward as it jets the basis for a principle.
-The battle will be long, because every step will be countered by States.
+Therefore, this (recognition of the right to know, ndr) is an important step forward as it lays the foundation of a principle.
+The battle will be long, since every step will be countered by the States.
 To States realpolitik means they can choose what information to share with the public and what information not to share.
 Getting to the point where one can force the State to disclose those informations it does not wish to share is close to impossible, because there is no political counter-part keen on stimulating, motivating or enforcing such a right.
 But, of course, we have no choice.
 We cannot remain indifferent.
 Just remember what indifference has led to in the past: in 1939, a Holocaust of 6 million Jews and 20 million Slavs.
 Largely due to indifference.
 Just look at the war in Syria: nearly 500.000 people killed.
 But the world public opinion does not react.
 It does not ask whether there is a case for criminal responsibility of the Russians and the Iranians, the main responsibles for Assad’s regime.